More and More Parents are Spending Just as Much Time Choosing a Kindergarten as They Would a College

 There are many different types of private schools, charter schools, and home school programs across the country.
 Each offers various teaching methods and curriculums.
 They seek to teach and equip young students in a more effective, engaging manner.

-Kids aren’t designed to sit at a desk all day being lectured.
+Kids aren’t designed to sit at a desk all day being lectured to.
 Instead, most will learn better by doing, exploring, moving, and manipulating their environment.

 A teaching approach such as Reggio Emilia understands that children are naturally curious.
-They will learn and discover on their own if empowered to do so.z
+They will learn and discover on their own if empowered to do so.

-In a Reggio Emilia-inspired classroom, children will discover within themselves a desire and internal motivation to continue learning.
-This learning environment will prepare them for a lifetime of learning and personal growth.
+In a Reggio Emilia-inspired classroom, children discover within themselves a desire and internal motivation to continue learning.
+This learning environment prepares them for a lifetime of learning and personal growth.

 What Is the Reggio Emilia Method?

-The teaching method is named after the area it originated from, Reggio Emilia, in the north of Italy.
+The Reggio Emilia teaching approach is named after the area it originated from, Reggio Emilia, in the north of Italy.
 It was born shortly after World War II by Loris Malaguzzi, with the first school adopting this method in 1946.

-This alternative teaching method didn’t gain traction in the US until much later.
+This alternative teaching method didn’t gain traction in the United States until much later.
 In 1991, Newsweek ran a story proclaiming that the schools in this region were among the best in the world.
-The basis for this teaching method is that a school should be designed around the idea that all children are different, not the same.
+The basis for this teaching method is that a school should be designed with the understanding that all children are different, not the same.
 Each child learns differently.

 As Reggio Emilia describes, children have a hundred languages.
 And it’s the goal of a school, its educators, and parent volunteers to empower children to develop these languages.